Have you struggled with yo-yo dieting & an on-and-off the wagon struggle to lose weight?

 Rejecting the "diet" mentality and shifting the focus to health & healthy habits with outcomes such as feeling good, energised, sustained, more productive, fitter, stronger and overall happier, is a way to finally put an end to the on-and -off the wagon struggle.

-Focusing on health rather than on losing weight prevents future weight regain due to healthy lifestyle choices beyond a weight loss goal.
+Focusing on healthy habits rather than on weight loss prevents future weight regain due to healthy lifestyle choices beyond a weight loss goal.

 When you start to put the trust back in to your body to know what feels good, start caring for your body more and start to see yourself as a healthy individual, making healthy lifestyle decisions, you will be more likely to want to always feel this good and repeat these healthy behaviours or habits.